shanshan0000/lundecpp/Readme.md

 #### If you want some suggestions for your project ...
 - Whenever possible, use ```std::vector``` (or other STL containers) instead of built-in arrays.
 - Pay attention to code readability.
 Profs read every code file when grading.
+- There should be more than 5 (or, 10) header files in your project.
+If your program has only 1 header file, it can easily get very messy.
 - GUI (Graphic User Interface) is not essential.
 It might help give a good first impression.
 - Use as many *Design Patterns* as possible, but only when appropriate.